awcasella/TCP-Sockets-Connection/README.md

 **Prerequisites**

-To run this project, you'll need to have Java, Python or C++ installed.
-Depends on your interests.
+To run this project, you'll need to have Java installed.

 **Installing**